Careers & Internships

 - Help to cultivate “Human Services Work” Campaign, a statewide public awareness and advocacy campaign to enhance the conversation about what makes Illinois communities strong

 Our objective is to keep our coalition partners ready to react quickly to new policy priorities.
-The policy intern will therefore need to keep current on both state legislation and projects as they develop.
+The policy intern will keep current on both state legislation and projects as they develop.

 The internship is paid and requires approximately 20 hours per week, depending on schedules.
 The intern must be a continuing graduate student in public policy or a related field.
 The ideal candidate must be an excellent writer and able to work independently in an environment where priorities change quickly.

-HOW TO APPLY: If you are interested in a summer/fall internship, please provide a resume, cover letter, and two short writing samples (one academic and one professional such as a policy brief, memo, or fact sheet).
-Submit materials to Meghan at email@example.com with the subject line: “Illinois Partners Policy Intern Summer/Fall 2018″.
-The summer internship begins in early July and concludes December 2018.
-Two on-boarding days in June will take place prior to the start date.
+HOW TO APPLY: If you are interested in an internship, please provide a resume, cover letter, and two short writing samples (one academic and one professional, such as a policy brief, memo or fact sheet).
+Submit materials to Victoria at firstname.lastname@example.org with the subject line: “Illinois Partners Policy Intern Summer/Fall”.
+The next six-month internship is in 2019 from January through June.
+Two on-boarding days are held prior to the start date.